Inspira Online

 Research Associate

+Dr. Oravec is a full professor in the College of Business and Economics at the University of Wisconsin at Whitewater.
 She received her MBA, MS, MA, and PhD degrees at the University of Wisconsin at Madison.
-She is the former chair of the Privacy Council of the State of Wisconsin, the nation’s first state-level council dealing with information technology and privacy issues.
-Her books include Good Robot, Bad Robot: Dark and Creepy Sides of Robotics, Autonomous Vehicles, and AI, and Virtual Individuals, Virtual Groups: Human Dimensions of Groupware and Computer Networking, and more than eighty peer-reviewed articles on computing technology, public policy and futurism.
+Her books include Good Robot, Bad Robot: Dark and Creepy Sides of Robotics, Autonomous Vehicles, and AI.
 She has held visiting fellow positions at both Cambridge and Oxford.
+Dr. Oravec contributes to Inspira's research initiatives into behavior modification and technology adoption.

 Our Mission

-Harnessing AI and Agentic technology to eliminate global poverty
+Our mission: Harnessing AI and Agentic technology to eliminate global poverty

+As AI technology advances, we predict many goods and services will eventually be produced at a cost of near-zero.
 This will result in an Age of Abundance; a world where poverty no longer needs to exist.

 That is our mission.